jmltn/old-jamesmilton.me/categories/dissertation/_posts/2017-11-25-progress_with_unity_and_diamond_model.md

 ---
 layout: post
-title: Adapting Diamond CAD model to work with Unity
+title: Adapting the Diamond's CAD model to work with Unity
 ---

 **Progress Update**